Sioux Falls Man Charged with Transportation of Child Pornography

-Terry Zoppe, age 45, was indicted on December 7, 2021.
-He appeared before U.S. Magistrate Judge Veronica L. Duffy on December 13, 2021, and pled not guilty to the Indictment.
+Herbert Sittingcrow, age 45, was indicted on December 7, 2021.
+He appeared before U.S. Magistrate Judge Veronica L. Duffy on December 9, 2021, and pled not guilty to the Indictment.

-The Indictment alleges that between September 19, 2017, and March 23, 2021, and again between April 18, 2020, and March 23, 2021, Zoppe knowingly transported child pornography using the Internet.
-Zoppe uploaded graphic images and video files depicting one or more minors engaged in sexually explicit conduct into his Google Photos account.
+The Indictment alleges that between March 19, 2021, and October 21, 2021, Sittingcrow knowingly transported child pornography using the Internet.
+Sittingcrow uploaded graphic images and video files depicting one or more minors engaged in sexually explicit conduct into his Kik Messenger user account and Google email account.

-The charges are merely accusations and Zoppe is presumed innocent until and unless proven guilty.
+The charges are merely accusations and Sittingcrow is presumed innocent until and unless proven guilty.

-The investigation is being conducted by Homeland Security Investigations and the Division of Criminal Investigation.
+The investigation is being conducted by Homeland Security Investigations.
 Assistant U.S. Attorney Jeffrey C. Clapper is prosecuting the case.

 Updated December 17, 2021